RobbinLawFlutter/flutter-demos-all/z-assessment-start-kits/a1/docs/specs.md

 ## Overview

-You are to create a new project and replace main.dart with your code to complete the task, and finally submit only your completed main.dart file to Moodle.
+You are to create a new flutter project and replace the `lib` folder with the folder provided in this `start kit`.

+The `start-kit` code given to you should compile and run as is, even though the functionality of the running app is not complete.

+You will see `TODO` items in the given code, that directs where to put your code to complete the assessment.

+Commit your work and upload to a remote github repo and then submit the link to Moodle.

 ## Required Tasks

+- Each `TODO:` comment will describe the expected functionality your code is to provide.

+- Place your code immediately below the `TODO:` comment.

+- `Do NOT change any of the code outside of a TODO: comment`.

 ### Part 1:

-- Create a new project and replace main.dart with your code.
-You can use the supplied lib/main.dart file to replace the new project's main.dart.

 - Create a Material Widget with a Scaffold.
 In the body of the Scaffold start with a Row Widget.